Herald Corporation

-The formation of Herald began with the founding of The Korea Herald, a daily English-language newspaper, in 1953.
-In 1973 a domestic daily newspaper, The Daily Domestic Business, which has been renamed to Herald Business, was created.
+The formation of Herald began with the founding of The Korea Herald, a daily English-language newspaper, In 1952, the newspaper 'Jeil Shinbo' was established, and in 1954, it was renamed to Industrial Economy Newspaper.
+Later, it was acquired by the Korea International Trade Association and became 'The daily Naewoe Economic Newspaper', and it was later renamed 'The Herald Business'.

 In 2002, Ryan Jungwook Hong acquired the Herald Corporation and currently sits as the chairman of the group.
 Since its acquisition, the Herald has quickly expanded its businesses in other areas, namely the internet, broadcasting, magazines, education, and ecofriendly businesses such as Herald Ecochem, Organica, and Organica Day.

 History

 1950-1969: Founding, The Korea Herald

 The Korea Herald began in August 1953 as The Korean Republic, a 4-page tabloid English-language daily.
 In 1958, The Korean Republic published its fifth anniversary issue of 84 pages, the largest ever in Korea.
 In 1962, The Korean Republic published its first daily educational supplement and launched the Korean Republic English Institute (the Korea Herald Language Institute).
 In August 1965, The Korean Republic was renamed The Korea Herald.